natanalmeida03/cronometro/README.md

 # cronometro
-cronometro html
+cronometro html\\
-a simple project of a stopwatch in html
+ A simple project of a stopwatch in html